zkpassport/circuits/README.md

 ## Description

-This project contains Noir circuits to generate Zero-Knowledge Proofs from the data contained within electronic passports.
+This project contains Noir circuits to generate Zero-Knowledge Proofs from the data contained within electronic passports and potentially other electronic travel/identity documents.

 ## General FAQ